trufflesuite/trufflesuite.com/src/docs/truffle/getting-started/installation.md

         sudo apt install make g++
         ```

-1. Use `nvm` to install a compatible version of NodeJS.
-For example, to install NodeJS v15, run:
+1. Use `nvm` to install a compatible version of Node.js.
+For example, to install Node.js v15, run:

     ```bash
     nvm install 15